carboneio/carbone/doc/webserver.md

 ### Override read template

-To override template reading, the file `storage.js` in the `plugin` folder have to be created.
-The function to explort is `readTemplate` which is descibred as follow:
+To override template reading, the file `storage.js` in the `plugin` folder has to be created.
+The function to explort is `readTemplate` which is described as follow:

 ```js
 function readTemplate (req, templateId, callback) {